 Fossil of the month: Quepora

+Range and geographic occurrence.
 Quepora and other chain corals are mostly restricted to the Silurian Period in Kentucky, so are good field indicators of Silurian strata.
-An exception is rare eroded fragments of chain corals found in the basal Devonian Jeffersonville Limestone, where they were reworked from erosion of the underlying Silurian Louisville Limestone.
-Globally, Quepora has also been found in Upper Ordovician strata (Hill, 1981), but to date, none have been reported from the Upper Ordovician strata of Kentucky.
+Quepora has only been reported from the Louisville Limestone in the greater Louisville area.
+It might possibly be found in other Silurian units in which the similar-appearing Halysites was historically reported, including the Brassfield Dolomite, Crab Orchard Formation, and Bisher Dolomite.
+Silurian units are exposed at the surface in the Outer Bluegrass Region of the state.
+Halysites has also been reported in the basal Devonian Jeffersonville Limestone, where they were reworked from erosion of the underlying Silurian Louisville Limestone.
+Quepora might also occur as eroded fragments in basal Devonian strata in Kentucky.
+Globally, Quepora has also been found in Upper Ordovician strata (Hill, 1981), but to date, none have been reported from Upper Ordovician strata of Kentucky.

 - Hill, D., 1981, Part F–Coelenterata–Supplement 1-Rugosa and Tabulata, in Teichurt, C., ed., Treatise of Invertebrate Paleontology: Geological Society of America and University of Kansas Press, two volumes, 762 p.